ACL – FAQ

 How Long Will I Need to Use Crutches?

 Unless a medical professional tells you otherwise, the patient will use crutches for about 2 weeks and should apply as much weight on the leg as possible.

 When Will I Get the Sutures/Staples Out?

 The removal of sutures/staples will typically be about 10-14 days after the surgery at your first post operative appointment.

 How Long Will I Need to Wear the Post-Op Brace?

 The patient is typically to be in a brace for the first 2-4 weeks.
 The brace will be in a locked position for the first week of post-op during the day and at night.
-With adequate muscle control brace will be unlocked for ambulation and removal may be happen for sleeping and showering.
+With adequate muscle control, the brace will be open for motion for ambulation and removal may be happen for sleeping and showering.
 The patient can wean out of the the post-op brace.
 Some physicians allow progression to a short Functional Brace and others allow progression without a brace.

 When Should I Begin Physical Therapy for an ACL?

 Physical therapy should begin as quickly as possible after surgery to avoid significant loss of quadriceps strengthening.
 The Physical Therapist will assess the patient’s strength, range of motion, and flexibility.
 The therapist will have the patient a list of exercises to perform at home from their therapist.